Jonathan Orszag: Government service and political activity

 In 1994, Orszag was appointed to serve as the Special Assistant to the Chief Economist at the U.S. Department of Labor.
 He next moved to the White House in 1995 to serve as an Economic Policy Advisor on President Bill Clinton's National Economic Council.
 In 1999, the Corporation for Enterprise Development gave Orszag its leadership award for "forging innovative public policies to expand economic opportunity in America."
 From 1995 to 1996, Orszag was an economic consultant to James Carville while he wrote the book We're Right, They're Wrong: A Handbook for Spirited Progressives.

 Orszag served as the Assistant to the Secretary of Commerce and Director of the Office of Policy and Strategic Planning from 1999 to 2000.
 During the 2000 presidential election, Orszag worked on the Gore-Lieberman campaign as director of policy preparations for the vice presidential debate.
 From 2000 to 2003, the Governor of California appointed Orszag to both the California Workforce Investment Board and the Governor's Technology Advisory Group.
 In 2004, Orszag was a commentator for The Wall Street Journal, writing on economic issues of note in the 2004 presidential election.

 Private sector

 When Orszag left government, he founded Sebago Associates, the predecessor firm to Compass Lexecon, with his brother Peter Orszag.
 Orszag founded Econic Partners in 2025.
-Orszag currently serves on the Academic and Regulatory Advisory Council for Coinbase One River Asset Management.
+Orszag has served on the Academic and Regulatory Advisory Council for Coinbase One River Asset Management.

+In 2026, Orszag was named by the Global Competition Review as the Economist of the Year, which is awarded annually to the competition economist whose superior technical skill, practical judgement and excellence in client service demonstrates that they are among the very best in the field.

 Orszag works on antitrust matters, including giving testimony before the European Court of First Instance in its 2007 case, Microsoft Corp v.
 Commission.
 Orszag has also worked on a number of large mergers, including Aetna/Humana, GE/Electrolux, Agrium/Potash Corporation of Saskatchewan, Orbitz/Expedia, OfficeMax/Office Depot, Staples/Office Depot, Omnicom/Publicis, Entercom/CBS Radio, AT&T/T-Mobile, Delta/Northwest, the Microsoft/Yahoo! search deal, Siemens/Dresser-Rand, and Global Crossing/Level 3.
 He's also served as an expert witness in the California matter, Hewlet-Packard Co. v Oracle Corp.